 China's nontraditional security interests in the far seas, as well as island sovereignty disputes and resource competition in the near seas, increasingly influence modernization and planning priorities.
 Former President Hu Jintao's 2004 assertion of the PLA's "new historic missions" highlighted new expectations for the navy.
 Two of the articulated missions-providing a security guarantee to safeguard China's national development and playing an important role in ensuring world peace-significantly adjusted China's national defense strategy and broadened its definition of security to include new geographic and functional areas beyond the PLA's traditional territorial security missions.
-Missions such as naval escort in the Gulf of Aden support China's international image.
+Missions such as naval escort in the Gulf of Aden support China's economic interests while simultaneously advancing China's international image.